Author – Saniya Virani

 ● Industrial waste holds the biggest responsibility for this pathetic condition, so industries and the relevant authorities need to ensure that no industrial wastes and affluents are dumped in any water body.
 Environment laws are often not followed, especially in India, since the government’s main focus is to strengthen the economy and to achieve the same, rivers and other water bodies are put on stake.

-● People often throw litters like empty cans, packets, etc., directly into rivers.
-Also, the trash left along riverside often end up getting dumped in the water only.
+● People often throw garbage like empty cans, packets, etc., directly into rivers.
+Further, the trash left along riverside often ends up getting dumped in the water only.
 We should dump the trash only in the garbage bin and keep the riverside as clean as possible.
-The plastic material thrown into water bodies is the main reason for suffocation death of water animals worldwide.
+The plastic material thrown into water bodies is the main reason for the suffocation death of water animals worldwide.
 Further, immersing the Ganesha idols after Ganesha Chaturthi festival every year has become another major environmental hazard due to the harmful chemicals used in making those idols.

 ● Stop the wastage of water.
-Over exploitation of the water bodies including the rivers to fulfill our needs.
+Overexploitation of water bodies including the rivers to fulfill our needs.
 But, in reality, a lot of water gets wasted because of the ignorance of people.

 ● Make the minimal use of chemicals in day-to-day life since they are not only harmful to rivers and water bodies, but these are equally harmful to your own health.
-Instead of using the chemical based products like soaps, detergents, and toiletries, replace these with natural and herbal alternatives.
+Instead of using chemical-based products like soaps, detergents, and toiletries, replace them with natural cleaners and herbal alternatives.
 Use biodegradable products since they can be decomposed easily and don’t end up in rivers.
 It is the most environmentally-friendly option that one can opt for.
 Always segregate your household garbage into biodegradable and non-biodegradable waste.

 ● Volunteer with NGOs and community groups that are working to save and protect our rivers from pollution.
 In this way, you will be able to learn more and can easily volunteer for the projects that are dedicated to restoring rivers.
 Moreover, you can also fund those projects and request other people to make the necessary donations.
 The good part is you can support as many conversation societies as possible.